Korean Skincare Guide: Treating AcnePosted on 10/10/2018

 [By Biscuits & Makeup] Tuesday, 10 October 2018

 What’s ugly, annoying and hard to get rid of?
 If you guessed your ex-boyfriend, you’d be wrong.
 Acne is one of our biggest enemies when it comes to our skin.
 It lowers our self-esteem, confidence and it’s just beyond terrifying to look at.
 But not only is it hard to glimpse at, it’s even harder to make it vacate the premises of our skin.
 Not every pimple or acne are the same and not everyone’s skin can be treated the same way.
-In this blog post, we are giving you an extensive guide to exterminate acne with the power of Korean Skincare.
+In this blog post, we give you the Korean Skincare Guide: Treating Acne.
+This is Part 1 of an extensive guide to exterminate acne with the power of Korean Skincare.

 What is Acne?